The Silver Train of Stockholm: Kymlinge ghost station

-In connection with legends about the silver train, the legend about Kymlinge metro station is often told, an unfinished metro station on the Blue line that was never put into service and consists entirely of bare concrete foundations.
+In connection with legends about the silver train, the legend about Kymlinge metro station is often told, an unfinished metro station on the Blue Line that was never put into service and consists entirely of bare concrete foundations.
 The station is said to be haunted and has been popularly called "the metro station for the dead" or "the ghost station where only the dead get off", colloquially simply the "station of the dead".
-Interestingly, the name "Kymlinge" comes from Swedish "kummel", meaning burial place.
+Interestingly, the name "Kymlinge" comes from Swedish kummel, meaning cairn, especially burial cairn.
 According to former director of SL (the Stockholm local transit), Björn Dalborg, Stockholmers have been telling scary stories about "Kymlinge ghost station" for decades.

-In one variant of the legend, the silver train is said to have operated on the Blue line and arrived at Kymlinge station as its final destination, where all the dead were supposedly dropped off.
-However, the C5 cars, which are said to be the basis for the myth of the silver train, rarely operated on the Blue line.
+In one variant of the legend, the silver train is said to have operated on the Blue Line and arrived at Kymlinge station as its final destination, where all the dead were supposedly dropped off.
+However, the C5 cars, which are said to be the basis for the myth of the silver train, rarely operated on the Blue Line.

 The legend of the girl

 A popularly retold urban legend or ghost story about the silver train and Kymlinge tells the story about a girl who had been to a disco or ditto in central Stockholm and was going to take the metro home.
 She got on a train but thought the passengers looked a little strange.
 The girl was supposed to get off at T-Centralen, but the train did not stop even though she pulled the emergency brake – "she had boarded the Silver Arrow".
-When the train finally stops and she gets off, she sees a sign in front of her – Kymlinge.
+When the train finally stops and she gets off, she sees a sign in front of her: Kymlinge.
 She walks with her fellow passengers up the stairs where she is met by a locked door, which does not stop her fellow passengers, who continue straight through the door.
 The legend about the girl has two different endings: one says that a week later the girl was found dead in Ursvik's forests, i.e. in the vicinity of the Kymlinge Station, the other that she was found alive in the same place a week later, but scared out of her wits.